The University Of Texas Medical Branch, Galveston

 -

-Knowledge-focused CompletedThis study looked at 68 adults with traumatic brain injury (TBI) who also have fatigue and thinking problems.
-Researchers used machine learning to search for genetic differences that might make some people more likely to have these symptoms.
-The goal was to better understand the …
+Knowledge-focused CompletedThis study looked at 68 adults with traumatic brain injury who also have fatigue and trouble thinking.
+Researchers used machine learning to search for specific genetic markers linked to these symptoms.
+The goal was to better understand why some people develop these problems after…

 Sponsor: The University of Texas Medical Branch, Galveston • Aim: Knowledge-focused